trans-travel/trans-travel/us/fl.md

  * Florida non-discrimination law does not include LGBT people
  * Some Florida municipalities do have non-discrimination laws that include trans people.
+ * If signed, 2023 H1069 is signed by the Governor, public school (K12)
+   employees will not be able to be disciplined for using pronouns and titles associated a trans person's sex assigned at birth.

 ## Public Accommodations